 - Vehicle type: Luxury Microbus / Luxury Mini-coach

-- Driver/ Guide: Services of THETA registered driver/ guide throughout tour
+- Driver/ Guide: Services of THETA registered driver/ guide throughout the tour

 - Expert Battlefield Guides where appropriate